gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.each_step
 ^^^^^^^^^^^^^^^^

-this hooks behaves in the same way @before.each_step does, except by the fact that its ran *after* lettuce run the step.
+This hooks behaves in the same way @before.each_step does, except by the fact that its ran *after* lettuce run the step.

 .. highlight:: python